Designing Packaging That Makes Your Products Stand Out

 Now, back to your audience.
 Who are you targeting with your products?
-Once you have a clear-cut picture of your audience, you can discern some points about what would capture their attention.
+Once you have a clear-cut picture of your audience, you can figure out some points that would capture their attention.
 Your customer personas are very helpful here, along with any market research you can get access to.
-Using all these insights, you’ll be able to develop creative briefs that clearly explain the goal that needs to be achieved with your packaging.
+Using all these insights, you’ll be able to develop creative briefs that clearly explain your goals for your packaging designs.

 In the hands of the right designer, that’ll get you some great options to choose from.
-This is an important point to emphasize here as your designer will rely on your expertise to help them understand which elements and information to play up (e.g. the visual hierarchy they should create in the design based on the priority that should be given to each piece of information).
+This is an important point to emphasize here as your designer will rely on your expertise to help them understand which elements and information to play up.
+For example, the visual hierarchy they should create in the design based on the priority that should be given to each piece of information.

 If your product is handmade you might want to consider elements that reinforce this.
 Things like tying up your packaging with ribbon or twine.
 Meanwhile, if your product is more on the luxurious side, your clients are more likely to expect your packaging to be custom-printed and sleek.

-There are a lot of colour combinations you can consider when designing your packaging.
+There are a lot of color combinations you can consider when designing packaging.
 One of the things that will help you narrow down your options is looking at your competitors.
-You want to stand apart from them, while ensuring that your packaging still makes it clear what you’re selling.
-And that it’s relevant to your target audience.
+You want to stand apart from them.
+You want your packaging to make what you’re selling clear.
+And you to make sure it’s relevant to your target audience.

-Consider the colours your competitors are using, the benefits of each and then work on an alternative combination that achieves a higher impact.
+Consider the colors your competitors are using, the benefits of each, and then work on an alternative combination that achieves a higher impact.
 There will be a bit of trial and error involved in this but it’s a process that will pay off in dividends.

 As far as imagery, the same logic applies.
 Including an image or certain images, can help communicate what your product is offering, or what your brand stands for, in an impactful way.
 Market research and any data you can gather from existing customers will be helpful here to figure out which combinations create the best connections.